Pizza Bombs!!! … Gluten-Free Pao de Queijo “Chebe-Style” Pizza Rolls

 - Preheat oven to 450 degrees F. Line large baking sheet with parchment paper.

-- Add eggs to large bowl.
+- Add eggs to large mixing bowl.
 Beat slightly.
-Add other ingredients in order shown, stirring some after each addition.
-(Stir gently when adding tapioca flour as it tends to “jump” out of the bowl.)
+Add other ingredients in the order shown, stirring some after each addition.
+(Stir gently when adding tapioca flour as it tends to “jump” out of the bowl.
+Also, be sure to stir immediately or the ingredients will thicken and stirring will be very difficult.)
 Once all ingredients have been added, stir well until ingredients are fully incorporated.
 I like to use a wooden spoon (gotta keep up one’s hand and arm strength).

 - With lightly greased hands, form dough into balls about 1 ½ to 2 inches in diameter and place on the baking sheet about 2 inches apart.
 At this point, you can flatten the dough balls with your hands some if you wish, but I usually just leave mine “as is” to get more of the “bomb” effect (than roll effect).
 I also think that the centers turn out chewier this way.